arjun-bala-krishnan/arjunbkool/README.md

 - 👋 Hi, I’m Arjun
 - 👀 I’m interested in learning Python, C++ and data-science related applications.
 I like to learn through live projects.
 - 🌱 I’m currently trying to expand my coding skills and also grow as an engineer who understand the technical needs behind the code
-- 💞️ I’m looking to collaborate with a comapny or group that seek my expertise
+- 💞️ I’m looking to collaborate with a comapny or group to apply my skills in data informatics
 - 📫 How to reach me: find me in LinkedIn (https://www.linkedin.com/in/arjunbk/) or facebook (https://www.facebook.com/arjunbkool/)

 <!---